About the Study

 To reduce the amount of in-person testing that is needed for our study and to help keep our staff and families safe, we are now completing most of our testing procedures remotely over video chat!

-All eligible families (both local and traveling families) will be invited to complete four to five 2 hour video testing sessions to complete several of the behavioral questionnaires and cognitive assessments.
-Once in-person visits are able to occur, we will see families for an abbreviated visit to complete the remaining cognitive assessments, pubertal measurements, blood testing, and MRI scanning.
+All eligible families (both local and traveling families) are invited to complete 4-5 video testing sessions to complete several of the behavioral questionnaires and cognitive assessments.
+After remote testing is complete, all families are invited for an abbreviated in-person visit to complete the remaining cognitive assessments, pubertal measurements, blood testing, and MRI scanning.

 As much of our testing is completed remotely now, please help us stay productive while making your contribution to scientific progress from the comfort of your own home!